jdpartin/ApplyAI/README.md

 ---

-# **ApplyAI: Your AI-Powered Job Application Assistant** 🚀
+# **ResuSpark: Your AI-Powered Job Application Assistant** 🚀

-**ApplyAI** is a cutting-edge web application designed to streamline the job application process using the power of **AI**.
-With ApplyAI, job seekers can effortlessly find, analyze, and apply to jobs that match their skills and preferences—all from one intuitive platform.
+**ResuSpark** is a cutting-edge web application designed to streamline the job application process using the power of **AI**.
+With ResuSpark, job seekers can effortlessly manage their resume information, generate tailored cover letters and resumes on demand, and explore features designed to enhance their career growth.

 ---

 ## **Key Features**

-- **Smart Job Matching**: Leverages AI to match your resume and preferences with the best job opportunities.
+- **Resume Management**: Easily enter and manage your resume information within the platform.
-- **Tailored Applications**: Automatically generates personalized cover letters and responses for each job.
+- **Tailored Applications**: Automatically generate personalized cover letters and resumes on demand using AI.

-- **Automated Insights**: Analyze job descriptions and your resume to highlight strengths and areas of improvement.
-- **One-Click Apply**: Save time by quickly submitting applications with pre-generated, editable materials.
-- **Customizable Filters**: Search for jobs by salary range, location, and skill relevance.
+---

+## **Planned Features**

+- **Portfolio Hosting**: Allow users to host their portfolio files on our website and share a link with employers.
+- **AI Job Matching**: Use AI to match users with job opportunities based on their resume information.
+- **Browser Extension**: Provide a browser extension to answer application questions using AI and your resume data.

 ---

 ## **Technologies Used**

 - **Frontend**: Basic HTML, CSS, and JavaScript.
 Styled with Bootstrap.
 - **Backend**: Python Django for API logic and data processing.
 - **Database**: PostgreSQL for secure and scalable data storage.